 variable through all of the methods involved in

-line layout, similar to how we handle paint
+line layout, similar to tree_to_list

-it as the new value of the children
+it as the new

 class BlockLayout: